jyotirsai/lang2lang/README.md

 # lang2lang

-A language translation model built on the original Transformer network outlined in "Attention Is All You Need" by Vaswani et. al. The encoder-decoder model architecture was reproduced from scratch in PyTorch and includes experiment tracking with MLFlow.
-It was trained via Google Colab on the iwslt2017 english to french dataset and can be easily reconfigured to train on other language translation datasets.
+Python library to easily build and train an encoder-decoder model based on the Transformer architecture outlined in "Attention is All You Need" by Vaswani et. al. Wrote the model from scratch using PyTorch and configured experiment tracking with MLflow.

+The dataset is based on the iswlt2017 dataset and is applicable for all it's different language variations.
+To train on other datasets, the dataset.py file will have to be configured for that particular dataset.

 Work in progress.